Hiroshi Miyamura

 He was one of the last two surviving Medal of Honor recipients of the Korean War, along with Ralph Puckett Jr. While he was held as a prisoner of war, the award was classified as top secret.

 Early life

 Hiroshi Miyamura was born in Gallup, New Mexico, to Yaichi Miyamura (June 3, 1888 – December 23, 1965) and Tori Matsukawa (December 10, 1896 – August 20, 1936), Japanese immigrant parents, making him a Nisei, a second-generation Japanese American.
-His parents had moved there in 1923 and bought a 24-hour diner.
-He was the fourth of nine children.
+His parents had moved there in 1922 and bought a 24-hour diner.
+He was the fourth of eight children.
 His mother died when he was 11.
-He got the nickname "Hershey" because one of his teachers could not pronounce his first name correctly.
+He got the nickname "Hershey" because his 4th grade teacher could not pronounce his first name correctly.

 Military service

 World War II

 When the United States entered World War II, President Franklin D. Roosevelt ordered the relocation and internment of Japanese Americans due to fears that some would turn out to be traitors.
 However, for communities outside the sensitive coastal "military zone", this was not mandatory, and local authorities could not decide what they wanted to do.
 In Gallup, the Japanese-American residents were left alone.

 Miyamura joined the United States Army in January 1945.
 He volunteered to be part of the all-Nisei 100th Infantry Battalion, 442nd Infantry Regiment, where he trained as a machine gunner.
 This army unit was mostly made up of Japanese-Americans from Hawaii and the mainland.
 He was discharged from the army shortly after Japan surrendered.
 He later enlisted in the United States Army Reserve.